Short on time? Here’s the best password manager in 2020:

 🛡️ Can my password manager get hacked?

-No. All of the password managers on this list use the incredibly strong 256-bit AES encryption method, or an equivalent encryption method, so a hacker would need an extraordinarily powerful supercomputer to steal your data.
+It’s VERY unlikely.
+All of the password managers on this list use the incredibly strong 256-bit AES encryption method, or an equivalent encryption method, so a hacker would need an extraordinarily powerful supercomputer to steal your data.
 Even then, they’d still probably not be able to access your information.

 However, if your Master Password is weak and can be easily guessed, then you’re defeating the whole purpose of a password manager.
 In that case, yes, your password manager can get “hacked”.
 But if you use a secure password generator and replace your Master Password every 6 months, this won’t happen.